-What used to be housing for the presents Josip Broz Tito got from the official and non-official guests from all over Yugoslavia and the world, has since been turned into much more than that – a place which tells a story about the country which existed until not so long ago and which lasted long enough to form entire generations and a huge part of the history of XX century Europe.
+What used to be housing for the presents Josip Broz Tito got from the official and non-official guests from all over Yugoslavia and the world, has since been turned into much more than that – a place which tells a story about the country which existed until not so long ago and which lasted long enough to form entire generations and a huge part of the history of 20th century Europe.

 The stories told – through permanent and temporary exhibitions, but also through occasional performances and film screenings – are sometimes gravely serious, sometimes lighthearted and entertaining, but always well thought-out and relevant from both a historical and artistic point of view.